Immerse yourself in jazz tonight too

-The representative jazz event in Yokohama is the "Yokohama Jazz Promenade" to be held in October.
-Every time, so many musicians from home and abroad gather, and the center of Yokohama is dyed with jazz.
+Speaking of Yokohama's representative jazz event, "Yokohama Jazz Promenade" is held in October.
+Every year, famous musicians from Japan and abroad gather, and the center of Yokohama city is completely filled with jazz.

-Koichi Shibata, who has been the general director of this event for many years, is a genuine addict born in 1946 at an ironworks in Nishi Ward, Yokohama City, and is a true enthusiast.
+Koichi Shibata, who has been the general director of this event for many years, was born in 1945 at an ironworks in Nishi Ward, Yokohama City, and is a true enthusiast.
 By the way, the definition of a "hamadakko" is someone who is cheerful, positive, has a strong sense of duty and humanity, and is a caring person.
 Mr. Shibata fits all of these criteria.

-For example, I think it is a sign of "Hamakko temperament" to actively put young people on the big stage is a sign of an ``addictive personality.''
-Although he has a desire to support young musicians, it is by no means sweet to young musicians.
-Even if there are "savvy" customers who are skeptical at first, they will be drawn into their performances in no time.
+For example, I think that actively putting young people on the big stage is a sign of an ``addictive personality.''
+Although he has a desire to support young musicians, he is by no means soft on them.
+Even if there were ``discerning listeners'' who looked on with suspicion at first, they were quickly drawn into their performance.

-It goes without saying that Mr. Shibata was born in 1945, which was, needless to say, a tumultuous period just after the war.
-In the center of Yokohama, there were American military housing, and there were many entertainment facilities dedicated to them.
-Amusement facilities are clubs, and club music at that time was jazz.
-In the chaotic atmosphere peculiar to the port town, the music played by the big band could be heard here and there, and the whole town would have been swinging.
+Mr. Shibata was born in 1945, which was, needless to say, a tumultuous period just after the war.
+In the center of Yokohama, there was housing for the American occupation forces, and there were also many entertainment facilities exclusively for them.
+Entertainment facilities were clubs, and club music at the time was jazz.
+In the chaotic atmosphere typical of a port town, the music of big bands could be heard from everywhere, and the whole town must have been swinging.

-Shibata, who grew up in such an environment, was fascinated by swing jazz and a powerful big band.
+Growing up in such an environment, Shibata was fascinated by the upbeat swing jazz and powerful big bands.

-And this summer, Mr. Shibata published the "Big Band Dictionary", which introduces 600 bands and 1,300 jazz musicians.
-It's a 400-page masterpiece.
+This summer, Mr. Shibata published ``Big Band Encyclopedia,'' which introduces 600 bands and 1,300 jazz musicians.
+It is truly a large work of 400 pages.

-At the publication commemorative party held at a hotel in Naka Ward, Yokohama, and was a huge success, with many jazz musicians, from big names to young people, rushed to the celebration and were very busy.
+The book's publication anniversary party was held at a hotel in Naka Ward, Yokohama, and was a huge success, with many jazz musicians ranging from big names to young artists rushing to celebrate.

-The venue where laughter is constant from beginning to end is Mr. Shibata's personality itself.
-We promise that the attending members will get mixed up and start the session with a glass in one hand.
-In addition to the last seat, I was able to spend a happy time from the bottom of my heart, saying, "Music is good, jazz is good."
+The venue was filled with laughter from beginning to end, reflecting Mr. Shibata's personality.
+It is guaranteed that the members in attendance will be mixed up and begin the session with a glass in hand.
+I was asked to sit in the last seat, and I was able to spend a happy time thinking from the bottom of my heart, ``Music is great, jazz is great.''

-"Congratulations, I hope it sells," he said with respect, but he replied in his usual tone, ``You idiot!
+``Congratulations, I hope it sells,'' I thought to say with respect, but he replied in his usual tone, ``You idiot!
 You're so annoying!''
 But right after that, I said, "Thank you."
 He said it with a shy smile.

-This year's "Yokohama Jazz Promenade" will be held for two days on October 12th and 13th.
-Many big bands will appear with the theme of Mr. Shibata's book.
+This year's "Yokohama Jazz Promenade" will be held over two days, October 12th and 13th.
+Many big bands will perform, following the theme of Mr. Shibata's book.

-Jazz in the port city of Yokohama, cast by Mr. Shibata.
-Please come visit us and get drunk to your heart's content.
+Jazz from the port city of Yokohama, cast by Mr. Shibata.
+Please come visit and get drunk to your heart's content.